 The detection time is TCA (as defined at MF #14) and abbreviation for months is as per table below.

-The time is followed on the same line by the identity of the LEOSAR or GEOSAR satellite which provided the alert data.
+For LEOSAR and GEOSAR alerts, the time is followed on the same line by "LEOSAR" or "GEOSAR", as appropriate, and the identity of the LEOSAR or GEOSAR satellite which provided the alert data.

 For MEOSAR alerts, the time of the first burst is provided and is followed on the same line by "MEOSAR".
-For MEOSAR alerts the time of the last burst is provided in Message Field #61.
+For MEOSAR alerts the time of the last burst shall be included with the prefix "ALERT LAST DETECTED AT".